How To Get A Motorcycle License In Michigan?

 Required Paperwork to Get Your Motorcycle License in Michigan

-• Current valid Michigan driver’s license
+• A current, valid Michigan driver’s license

 Motorcycle Safety Course Requirements in Michigan